-Asian stocks set to gain on U.S. data; yuan in focus
+Asian stocks bounce on U.S. cues though dollar gains may clip wings

-Asian stocks are poised to rise on Monday and the dollar firmed against a basket of currencies after the latest payrolls data highlighted U.S. jobs and wages growth.
+Asian stocks edged higher on Monday, helped by a strong Wall Street, and the dollar stood tall against rivals after the latest U.S. payrolls data indicated strong underlying wage growth, strengthening the case for more rate increases in 2017.

-Financial markets will be carefully tuned to President-elect Donald Trump’s news conference on Wednesday with his views on global trade and China under close scrutiny, although investors would be wary of chasing any big market moves higher.
+Underlying sentiment was increasingly cautious as investors grew wary of the corrosive effects of a stronger greenback on some Asian markets such as Hong Kong and before a news conference by President-elect Donald Trump on Wednesday where his views on global trade and China will be carefully scrutinized for future policy implications.

-MSCI’s ex-Japan Asia-Pacific shares index was broadly flat, holding near one-month highs.
-Australia’s S&P/ASX200 rose 0.5 per cent.
-Japan is closed for a holiday.
+MSCI’s ex-Japan Asia-Pacific shares index rose 0.3 per cent after posting a rare loss in the previous session.
+Australia’s S&P/ASX200 rose 1 per cent while Hong Kong shares rose 0.4 per cent.
+Trading was light because Japan is shut for a holiday.

+“The dollar’s rising strength will be a growing concern for Asian markets, particularly Hong Kong and investors will be waiting for Trump’s comments to get some clues on what areas the new administration will focus on,” said Alex Wong, a portfolio manager at Hong Kong-based Ample Capital.

+Foreign investors would be wary of buying local Hong Kong assets due to the Hong Kong dollar’s three-decade long peg with the U.S. dollar, while the domestic business environment, particularly for retailers, would suffer more as local residents spend more abroad.

+Notwithstanding the growing worries around Trump’s stance towards emerging markets on trade, 2017 has begun on a positive note in terms of capital flows for Asian markets, helped by an extended rally in U.S. equities.

+Combined investment flows into Asia were positive at nearly $600-million for the week ending 4th January, reversing outflows posted for the previous week, according to data compiled by Nomura analysts.

-U.S. stocks ended at record highs fueled by optimism about Trump’s plans to stimulate the economy with lower taxes and infrastructure spending.
+U.S. stocks ended at record highs fuelled by optimism over Trump’s plans to stimulate the economy with lower taxes and increased infrastructure spending.
 Both the Nasdaq and the S&P 500 ended at record highs.

+But with markets perched at record highs and valuations at the upper end of historical trading ranges, particularly in the U.S., market analysts are keenly aware that even a small disappointment from Trump’s policy proposals could trigger a massive wave of profit-taking.

 In currencies, the dollar started the week on a firm note after Friday’s data showed a rebound in U.S. wages pointing to sustained labor market momentum and more rate increases from the U.S. Federal Reserve.